cosmicnebula200/FunBlockOneBlock/README.md

   funblockoneblock.accept:
     default: true
-    description: this permission allows the user to accept incoming invites when they have no oneblock island
+    description: this permission allows the user to accept incoming invites when they have no oneblock island funblockoneblock.rename:
+    default: true
+    description: this permission allows the user to rename their oneblock island
 ```

 # Commands